The Art Institute of Chicago South Garden by Dan Kiley Chicago, IL | 2015 Landmark Award Winner >

 While progress has been made in identifying cultural landscapes during the past decade, much more work is needed to document these designed and vernacular places.
-Since 2010 landscape architecture preservation enthusiasts from every state have been challenged to complete at least one HALS short format history to increase awareness of particular cultural landscapes.
+Since 2010, landscape architecture preservation enthusiasts from every state have been challenged to complete at least one Historic American Landscapes Survey (HALS) short format history to increase awareness of particular cultural landscapes.

 2010 HALS Challenge: Revisiting Cultural Landscapes of Childhood2010 HALS Challenge Results